 Cat Woodward is a socialist feminist lyric poet and academic.
 She is a Lecturer in Creative Writing at The University of Cumbria.

-Her style is modern and lyrical, her poems explore the ritualistic, magical and ecstatic elements of voicing in reference to but always exceeding the personal.
+Cat's style is modern and lyrical, her poems explore the ritualistic, magical and ecstatic elements of voicing in reference to but always exceeding the personal.
 She sees her poetry as a gesture of offering and her poems contribute to a tactile and ever-changing culture of listening.
 Her writing is both strange-horrible and tender-beautiful and pushes at the uncanny boundaries of what poetry is.
 Her poetry is at once discontented and defiantly celebrant, intelligent but anti-cynical.
 It is expressive and flamboyant.
 It loves its limits.
 Urgent subjects are treated with the responsibility which comes of being poetry and the modesty which comes of only being poetry.

 Education and Research

 Cat Woodward is currently applying for post doctoral research positions.

 Cat obtained her doctorate in lyric poetics from the University of East Anglia in 2018 (pass without corrections).
 Her research was funded by the AHRC via the CHASE consortium, who awarded Cat a studentship in 2014.